PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_introduction.md

 tags: [jpscore, getting_started]
 sidebar: jupedsim_sidebar
 permalink: jpscore_introduction.html
 summary: jpscore is the simulation module of JuPedSim.
-It's a command line tool to simulate the evacuate of pedestrians in continous space.
+It's a command line tool to simulate the evacuate of pedestrians in continuous space.
 last_updated: 20, December 2019
 toc: false
 ---

-`jpscore` implements models on the operational as well as on the tactical level of pedestrian dyanmics.
+`jpscore` implements models on the operational as well as on the tactical level of pedestrian dynamics.

 ## Demo files